zero-j89/gzml_shell/README.md

 run("gzml-shell")
 ```

-Equivalent startup methods can be used with other compositors and desktop environments.
+Equivalent startup methods can be used with other compositors.

 ## About